Your Baby at 2 Months Old

 Social Development Increases

-While feelings and emotions are essential, this feeling is your baby noticing how things feel.
-Your baby will rub, snuggle, and pat more things now that their hands are more accessible.
-As he or she gains hand control, the use of objects and hands will become more important.
+As your baby gains hand control, he or she will rub, snuggle, and pat more things now that their hands are more accessible.
+It is important to let your child explore these newfound sensory skills.
 Give your child a variety of textures, materials, and objects to play with.
 A silicone bath toy might not be useful for bath time yet, but it can provide an excellent tool for letting your child experience new objects, shapes, and textures.
 Likewise, a soft stuffed animal provides an entirely different sensation.
 Taggy blankets are also great for helping children learn about textures, sounds, and objects.
 Freddie the Firefly by Lamaze is often a top pick for sensory play for infants.

 Physical changes are still occurring right before your eyes.
 Your baby may have arrived looking like mom and is starting to look more like dad.
 Likewise, strength and physical changes are helping your little one to develop skills that will later lead to crawling and walking.